Ángel Labruna: Coaching career

 After ending his career as a player he became Assistant Coach and Coach in River Plate, Defensores de Belgrano, Platense, Rosario Central (where he won his first Nacional championship, in 1971), Talleres de Córdoba, Racing Club, Lanús, Chacarita and Argentinos Juniors.

 In 1975 River called Labruna to offer him work as coach.
 Labruna won two championships that same year, breaking a "curse" of 18 years without titles.
 Labruna's period in charge of River Plate brought the club much domestic success, a side endowed with players such as Daniel Passarella, Norberto Alonso and Leopoldo Luque.

 Personal life

 Labruna had two sons, Daniel (died in 1969) and Omar, who worked with Ramón Díaz in River Plate and then coached Olimpo de Bahía Blanca and other teams.

-Labruna died on September 19, 1983 from a heart attack, at 64 years old.
+Labruna died on September 19, 1983, from a heart attack, at 64 years old.
 He is buried at La Chacarita Cemetery in Buenos Aires.
 Every September 28, River Plate's fans celebrate the "International River Plate Fan's Day" as a tribute to one of the club's greatest idols.

+In 2021, a 6.7-metre bronze statue of Labruna was unveiled outside River Plate’s Monumental stadium.